Close

 ARTICLE

-Safety Alert: Computer use can be monitored and it is impossible to completely clear your browser history.
+Safety Alert: Computer use can be monitored, and it is impossible to completely clear your browser history.
 If you are afraid your internet usage might be monitored, call the National Domestic Violence Hotline at 800-799-7233 or 800-787-3224 en Español.

 Get Help Today — Don’t Wait

 Our pets provide us with great comfort, cuddles and company.
 They offer and inspire unconditional love.
-Unfortunately, that love between a family and pet may be used by an abusive partner to inflict emotional abuse, manipulate and control their partner.
+Unfortunately, that love between a family and a pet may be used by an abusive partner to inflict emotional abuse, manipulate and control their partner.

-Individuals who are in an abusive relationship can call or visit their local Family Advocacy Program office.
-There does not need to be any physical violence for FAP to help.
-Anyone seeking support for relationship abuse can speak with a domestic abuse victim advocate, who can guide them on:
+There doesn’t need to be physical violence for FAP to help.
+Anyone seeking support for relationship abuse can speak with a victim advocate, who can guide them on:

 The UCMJ recognizes: